terraform-google-modules/terraform-example-foundation/docs/TROUBLESHOOTING.md

 In the support form,
-for the field **Email addresses that will be used to create projects**, use the email address of `terraform_service_account` that is created by the Terraform Example Foundation 0-bootstrap step.
+for the field **Email addresses that will be used to create projects**, use the email address of `projects_step_terraform_service_account_email` that is created by the Terraform Example Foundation 0-bootstrap step.

 **Notes:**